trachten/cpisync/README.md

 ## Use Instructions:
   1. Initialize a `GenSync` object with the constructor or builder helper class on the client and server machine

-     * Ex.)
-Create a CPISync with the builder helper

      ```cpp
          GenSync::Builder builder = GenSync::Builder().
             setProtocol(CPISync).  //CPISync,InterCPISync, ProbCPISync, IBLTSync, FullSync, etc.